madjidtaha/Spritepack.js/README.md

-Magipack.js
+Spritepack.js
 ===========

-[Magipack.js](https://github.com/keitakun/Magipack.js) is a Javascript code that will help minimize HTTP requests.
+[Spritepack.js](https://github.com/madjidtaha/Spritepack.js) is a Javascript code that will help minimize HTTP requests.
+Spritepack.js is a fork of [Magipack.js](https://github.com/keitakun/Magipack.js)

 One of the issues on HTTP load time usually are the number of requests and the preferred method to minimize HTTP requests are generating image [Spritesheets](https://www.google.com/search?q=spritesheet&oq=spritesheet&aqs=chrome..69i57j69i59j69i60.1687j0j7&sourceid=chrome&espv=210&es_sm=91&ie=UTF-8).